shawn-padstats/dsc623_final_project/README.md

     ownerPhone TEXT NOT NULL UNIQUE CHECK (ownerPhone GLOB '[0-9][0-9][0-9]-[0-9][0-9][0-9]-[0-9][0-9][0-9][0-9]'), CHECK (LENGTH(ownerPhone) = 12)
 );
-2. Inserting Data into Each Relation
+# 2. Inserting Data into Each Relation
 The script inserts at least 5 tuples into each table using predefined data within the main() function.

-Example of Data Insertion for the Clinic Table:
+# Example of Data Insertion for the Clinic Table:

-python
-Copy code
 clinics = [
     ('C000001', 'Downtown Veterinary Clinic', '123 Main St, New York, NY 10001', '212-555-0101'),
     # ... other clinics
 ]
 query_clinic = "INSERT INTO Clinic (clinicNo, clinicName, clinicAddress, clinicPhone) VALUES (?, ?, ?, ?);"
 execute_many(conn, query_clinic, clinics)
-3. Performing Transactions Using Embedded SQL
+# 3. Performing Transactions Using Embedded SQL
 The script performs 5 transactions corresponding to common operations in a veterinary clinic.

 Transaction 1: Add a New Pet and Owner